 |Best Extras||SONiVOX Eighty Eight Ensemble||Sampled||11 GB||$59|

-After intensely reviewing piano plugins over the last month, Arturia Piano V2 is the plugin that I was the most impressed by and got the highest score out of the bunch.
+After intensely reviewing piano plugins for over a month, Arturia Piano V2 is the plugin that I was the most impressed by and got the highest score out of the bunch.
 Other than also having the highest price, I couldn’t find a single fault with Arturia Piano V2 and was incredibly impressed by its featureset.
-Being the only modeled plugin out of the group, Arturia Piano V2 has the smallest download size, and is light on processor use while having an incredibly realistic piano tone.
+Being the only modeled plugin out of the group, Arturia Piano V2 has the smallest download size, and is light on processor use while having an unbelievably realistic piano tone with tons of mic and sound output options.

 Below is the sample from my full review of Arturia Piano: